 My wild guess is that most people get a small Linux computer, like the Raspberry Pi, BeagleBone, Banana Pi or Orange Pi for a specific task.
 Unfortunately, most distributions are chock-full of software, with everything installed per default.
 But if you want to set up a lean single board computer for a specific task, you’re out of luck.
 Thankfully there is a Linux distribution, DietPi, that aims to fix that problem.[Read more…]

 I needed a cheap heatsink for my Raspberry Pi 3 that I use as a music player/server.
-To maximise performance, I wanted to overclock the computer for faster searching and handling of all my music.
-I’ve managed to overclock my main Stratum-1 NTP server to 1350MHz without any problems, but the dinky little aluminum heatsink was way to anaemic so I found a very cheap DIY solution to my problem.
-With this heatsink I can run the Raspberry Pi 3 at 1.5GHz all day at full tilt without any problems!
+To maximize performance, I wanted to overclock the computer for faster searching and handling of all my music.
+I’ve managed to overclock my central Stratum-1 NTP server to 1350MHz without any problems, but the dinky little aluminium heatsink was way to anaemic, so I found a very cheap DIY solution to my question.
+With this heatsink, I can run the Raspberry Pi 3 at 1.5GHz all day at full tilt without any issues![Read more…]

 The results are in:

-I’ve been very busy with different projects and one of them requires a custom enclosure.
-So I thought it would be a good excuse to learn Fusion 360.
+I’ve been very busy with different projects, and one of them requires a custom enclosure.
+So I thought it would be an excellent excuse to learn Fusion 360.
 When the Raspberry Pi 3 came out, I did some overclocking experiments.
-But I settled with just passive cooling with some small aluminium heatsinks.
-But after seeing some experiments done with a larger copper heatsink combined with a cooling fan, I decided that I wanted to build a case with a silent fan with enough room for a large heatsink.
+But I settled with just passive cooling with some small aluminum heatsinks.
+But after seeing some tests done with a more massive copper heatsink combined with a cooling fan, I decided that I wanted to build a case with a silent fan with enough room for a large heatsink.
 I need it for my NTP server at ntp.jacken.se to get better performance.